 - On Flower Days, the vineyard is left alone to recover.

-Biodynamic winemaking doesn’t stop at the harvest.
+Biodynamic winemaking does not stop at the harvest.
 During the crushing of the grapes, the fermentation, and the aging process, winemakers follow specific guidelines.
-For instance, they don’t manipulate the wine by adding aromatic yeast, sweeteners, or enzymes.
-They also don’t adjust its acidity or sulfites level artificially.
+For instance, they do not manipulate the wine by adding aromatic yeast, sweeteners, or enzymes.
+They also do not adjust acidity or sulfites levels artificially.

 There is no such thing as an official biodynamic label by the government.
 However, winemakers can get a certification, which proves that they follow biodynamic standards.
 The Demeter organization, a non-profit organization, issues this certification.
 For this purpose, they check and approve applicants’ vineyards regularly.
-As the term “Biodynamic” is a protected trademark, winemakers can’t use it without a Demeter certification.
+As the term “Biodynamic” is a protected trademark, winemakers cannot use it without a Demeter certification.

 Winemakers have to pay for the review.
-For this reason, especially small wineries might not have a certification, although they follow biodynamic practices because they can’t afford it.
+For this reason, especially small wineries might not have a certification, although they follow biodynamic practices because they cannot afford it.

 Besides Demeter, several other international organizations dedicate themselves to biodynamic winemaking.
 Examples are Respekt Biodyn in Austria and Biodyvin and Renaissance des Appellations in France.

-No, biodynamic and organic aren’t interchangeable with each other, although there are strong similarities between the two.
+Biodynamic and organic are not interchangeable with each other, although there are strong similarities between the two.

 Biodynamic winemakers follow organic standards, such as the absence of chemical components.
 But they also include a set of unique practices that go far beyond these organic standards.
 The most obvious examples are the consideration of the lunar calendar and unique composting methods.

-In conclusion, it’s fair to say that all biodynamic wines are organic wines.
+In conclusion, it is fair to say that all biodynamic wines are organic wines.
 But not all organic wines are biodynamic.

 Biodynamic wine itself is vegan because winemakers do nott use any animal products as ingredients.
 However, you can consider some aspects of the production process non-vegan.